 Education and Experience:

-His research interests include computer vision and systems theory.
-Recent research topics include sparse representation and low-rank approximation for high-dimensional data, clustering and classification of high-dimensional data, and reconstruction 3D structures from images .
+His research interests include computer vision, compressive sensing, machine learning, and intelligent systems.
+Recent research topics include the relationships between low-dimemsional models and deep networks, sparse representation and low-rank approximation for high-dimensional data, clustering and classification of high-dimensional data, and reconstruction of 3D structures from images .
 His work has found broad applications in areas such as segmentation of natural images, face recognition, aligning and rectifying images.
 He has published more than a hundred peer-reviewed articles.
 He is the first author of the textbook "An Invitation to 3-D Vision," published by Springer in 2003.
-His new book, "Generalized Principal Component Analysis," is published by Springer in 2016.
+His new book, "Generalized Principal Component Analysis," was recently published by Springer in 2016.

 Academic Honors: He received the first prize of Excellent Student Scholarship from Tsinghua University in 1994 and the Regents Fellowship from U.C.
 Berkeley from 1995 to 1996.
 His PhD research won the David Marr Best Paper Award with S. Soatto, J. Kosecka, and S. Sastry, at the International Conference on Computer Vision (ICCV) in 1999.
 He also received honorable mention for the Longuet-Higgins Best Paper Award with R. Vidal at the European Conference on Computer Vision (ECCV) in 2004, the Sang Uk Lee Best Student Paper Award with his students Shankar Rao, Hossein Mobahi, and Allen Yang at the Asian Conference on Computer Vision (ACCV) in 2009, and the second prize of the Best Paper Award of the IMA Journal on Information and Inference in 2015.
 Yi Ma was the recipient of the Faculty Early Career Development (CAREER) Award from the National Science Foundation (NSF) in 2003.
 He was also the recipient of the Young Investigator Program (YIP) Award from the Office of Naval Research (ONR) in 2005.
 He received the Gold Star Award from Microsoft Corporate in 2009 and the Best Research Team of the Year Award from Microsoft Research Asia in 2012.
-He has given dozens of Plenary Talks at international conferences and workshops.
+He has given over two dozens of Plenary Talks at international conferences and workshops.
 He was on the Incomplete List of Teachers Ranked as Excellent of the University of Illinois for Spring'01, Fall'02, and Spring'06.
-Yi Ma is a Fellow of IEEE.
-He is ranked the World's Highly Cited Researchers of 2016 by
+Yi Ma is an IEEE Fellow since 2013 and an

 Analytics of Thomson Reuters and ranked